The Best of Everything

 Our Reviews:

 If you've seen Strait-Jacket and would like to share your review here, please e-mail me.
-Feel free to include a star-rating (with 5 stars the best) and a photo of yourself to accompany your review, as well as any of your favorite lines from the film.
+Include a photo or avatar of yourself, along with a star-rating (with 5 stars the best) and any of your favorite lines from the film.

 Chris Leonard (January 2018)